elementary-Inc/blog/_posts/2020-03-24-appcenter-for-everyone-remote-sprint.md

 While prototyping, an issue with Valadoc cropped up that prevented some docs from loading properly.
 So as part of the sprint we found the root cause (a too-large build environment) and worked to resolve it and get Valadoc.org working smoothly again.

 We also worked toward some elementary OS 6 goals, working with Mutter and Vala upstream to get some fixes and new bindings in.
 We continued our work porting more Files code from C to Vala, and investigated some Flatpak implications for both Mail and Online Accounts management.
+As of now, daily images are being built with the new installer workflow and the live environment works as expected.
+We're facing a partitioning failure during installation, but we're excited to be so close to delivering a private preview to campaign backers.

 ## What's Next